 A market research analyst is principally responsible for interpreting data, formulating reports and making recommendations based upon the research findings.
 To accomplish this task, they often work with the client (either internally or externally) to understand, define and document the overarching business object.
 The market research analyst also applies qualitative and quantitative techniques to interpret the data and produce substantiated recommendations and present their findings to the client.

-Robotics technicians assist manufacturing, mechanical, and electronics engineers in all phases of robotic design, development, production, testing, and operations.
+Robotics technicians assist manufacturing, mechanical and electronics engineers in all phases of robotic design, development, production, testing and operations.
 Robot maintenance technicians are employed either by the manufacturers and distributors of robots or by the robot users.
 These technicians are often responsible for the initial installation of the robot.
 They may then establish an in-house maintenance and repair program.
 These members of the robotics team work closely with engineers and other technical workers.
 Robotics technicians who are trained in computer programming sometimes perform low-level programming and reprogramming of the robots, often acting as the liaison between robotics engineers and the customers who purchase the machines.
 They may also install the robots at the manufacturing plant or other site where they will be used.

 Software developers write the computer programs used for everything from the systems that allow computers to run properly to the latest software application for mobile devices.
 Software developers typically spend their days analyzing the needs of clients and then designing a system to meet those needs.
 They might also recommend software upgrades to existing systems.
-Software developers also are responsible for designing the step-by-step flowcharts for computing systems that show how program code must be written in order for it to work properly.
+Software developers are also responsible for designing the step-by-step flowcharts for computing systems that show how program code must be written in order for it to work properly.

 Programming, or coding, is the job of a computer programmer.
 This involves converting step-by-step instructions for a program into a language computers will understand.
 Programmers write computer programs based on the design developed by software engineers and systems analysts.
 Thorough testing must be done after coding to ensure that the program works properly.
 Other duties include changing coding for programs already written to update software and add features, repairing program functionality problems, and expanding a program's existing capabilities.

-Application programmers - also known as software or computer programmers - design, create and test software programs for business applications, desktop operating systems, learning applications, middleware, mobile operating systems, networking, websites and video games.
+Application programmers—also known as software or computer programmers—design, create and test software programs for business applications, desktop operating systems, learning applications, middleware, mobile operating systems, networking, websites and video games.
 They must be familiar with computer hardware, computing systems theory, programming languages and software structure.
 As technology is ever-changing, application programmers must be adaptable and willing to learn new techniques.

 A system programmer is an information technology professional who programs computer hardware and software systems for functionality.
-They are responsible for coordinating installation of computer operating system software and tests, maintaining and modifying software, entering code changes into computer system to correct errors, changing system software so that system performance will meet objectives, reviewing computer system capabilities to determine if requested changes to operating system are possible, and assisting users with system software problems.
+They are responsible for coordinating installation of computer operating system software and tests, maintaining and modifying software, entering code changes into computer systems to correct errors, changing system software so that system performance will meet objectives, reviewing computer system capabilities to determine if requested changes to operating systems are possible, and assisting users with system software problems.

 Database managers are responsible for developing standards to guide the use and acquisition of software, protecting vulnerable information, modifying existing databases and database management systems, testing programs or databases, correcting database errors, and implementing security measures to safeguard information in computer files against accidental or unauthorized damage, modification or disclosure.
-They may also be responsible for approving, scheduling, planning, and supervising the installation and testing of new products and improvements to computer systems and answering user questions.
+They may also be responsible for approving, scheduling, planning and supervising the installation and testing of new products and improvements to computer systems and answering user questions.